timotheosh/naurrnen-website/src/Characters/eolande-altherion.md

 ## Influence on Thalion Veyreth

--   Eolande taught Thalion how to read and write, starting with the Elven laws that he revered so much.
+-   Eolande taught Thalion how to read and write, starting with the Aelven laws that he revered so much.
 -   He instilled in Thalion the concept that laws should be both respected and held as the highest authority, even above rulers.
 -   His philosophy was based on the ancient laws as moral imperatives.
 This would be the cornerstone of Thalion&rsquo;s future work and the founding principles of the Archivist Guild.
 -   Eolande had fought in a skirmish in attempt to overcome one hundred Mochveneba warriors who had huddled behind the mighty walls of the Ornasion citidel.
-Eolanda&rsquo;s troops of several thousand seasoned elven warriors were no match against the maurading warriors behind Ornasion&rsquo;s indistructable walls (which were of Amearan make, even though the inner citidel was clearly post-Amearan).
+Eolanda&rsquo;s troops of several thousand seasoned Hallashim warriors were no match against the maurading warriors behind Ornasion&rsquo;s indistructable walls (which were of Amearan make, even though the inner citidel was clearly post-Amearan).
 Eolande told his story to Thalion, and even suggested he carry his resistance there, rather than risk being resold as slaves upon Eolande&rsquo;s death.

 <br style="clear:both;" />